ACCESSIBILITY FOR ALL

 - Ensure that images have alternate text descriptions.

 - Check that all videos used in class are captioned, and audio files have text transcriptions.
-Current practice is that anything uploaded to the Fresno State Streaming Server will be captioned.
-Faculty can also bring the video on a flashdrive to the Academic Technology Resource Center in the Center for Faculty Excellence.
+Current practice is that anything uploaded to Panopto will be automatically captioned.

 - Faculty are encouraged to review information about the CSU system-wide policy for captioning prioritization.